WhoSoup/factomd/modules/networkcontrol/README.md

 * `Port` specifies the port of the voting interface server.
 If set to 0, the server is disabled.
 Default = 8030.
 * `History` specifies how long proposals should be displayed in the history section of the voting interface (in factom blocks)
 * `EntryCreditKey` is the private key of EC address used to submit proposals and votes.
-There will be a communal EC address for this purpose.
+It needs to have some EC to write entries
 * `SkeletonKey` is the current network skeleton key, which can be used to sign proper messages for legacy nodes